Simplon Pass: History

 There had been a locally used passage through the mountains here for several centuries, but the pass acquired international significance during the Napoleonic occupation.
 Between 1801 and 1805 the Simplon Road was constructed by the engineer Nicolas Céard at the direction of the emperor in order to transport artillery pieces through the pass between the Rhône valley and Italy.
 Since then, the pass has been usable by road vehicles: first post carriages, replaced early in the twentieth century by post buses.

 The road was periodically improved and in 1950 the cantonal authorities created a plan whereby the pass could be kept open all through the year, and not closed to traffic between October and late April, like most Alpine passes at this altitude.
 The improvements included several lengthy avalanche shelters along the more exposed stretches of road and the expansion of certain road tunnels to accommodate full size tourist coaches which were significantly taller than the post buses used for local passengers.
 In October 1970, a party of journalists was invited to inspect the improvements and it was announced that the necessary improvements had been implemented on 37 km of the 42.5 km between Brig in Valais and the Italian frontier at Gondo, that 110 of the 180 million Swiss francs budgeted to the project had been spent and that, while a further five years would be needed to complete all the projected improvements, the Simplon Pass could now be used safely all through the year.
 The former Simplon département (the Swiss canton Valais) was named after the pass.

 The Simplon Pass was also outfitted with rails for train service.
 The 20 km-long Simplon Tunnel was opened in 1906.
 The historic Orient Express used the Simplon route intermittently during the twentieth century, as it carried passengers between Istanbul and Paris.
+Despite the opening of the Simplon Tunnel, the pass has retained its importance as ransalpine transport corridor.
+The Simplon Road remains one of the few major Alpine passes that are routinely kept open throughout the year, providing an alternative route for road traffic between the upper Rhône valley and northern Italy when weather or operational conditions affect other Alpine crossings.

 The Hospice du Simplon, at the top of the pass, is owned by the Congregation of Canons Regular at Grand-Saint-Bernard.